mines-ciroh/TempEst-NEWT/README.md

 ## Detailed Documentation

-See the [documentation](https://rivertempest.org/newt/newt.html) at RiverTempest.org.
+See the [documentation](https://rivertempest.org/newt/NEWT.html) at RiverTempest.org.
+Since a NEWT model is a LibSCHEMA model, much of the documentation about running NEWT models is under the [libSCHEMA documentation](https://rivertempest.org/libschema/libschema.html).

 ## Capabilities Overview